medeirosyd/splunk-labs/README.md

 # Splunk-Labs
-A reference vault of SPL commands and detection patterns aligned with the Splunk certifications.
+A reference vault of SPL commands and detection patterns aligned with Splunk certifications.

-## Structure
 splunk-labs/
 ├── core/         # Command usage and behavior
 ├── patterns/     # Real-world detection examples